paf31/blog.functorial.com/index.markdown

 Now, to use an implementation of KeyProvider<T>, we simply have to provide a function of type KeyProviderFunction<R, T> for some result type R.

+## Peano Arithmetic ##

-Finally, here's an example encoding Peano arithmetic over a hidden data type:
+Here's an example encoding Peano arithmetic over a hidden data type.

+An algebra for the Peano axioms is a type with a zero, and a successor function.
+For illustration purposes, we'll also add a printing function ToString:

     interface PeanoArithmetic<T>
     {